gibber-cc/tidal.pegjs/README.markdown

 # Usage

 The easiest way to use this peg is by using Gulp.
-More details are at the bottom of this file
+More details are in the *Development* section

 ## Parsing example outputs